ntustison/PaperANTsX/Text/methods.md

 cropped to a size of [160, 190, 160].
-Overlapping octant patches of size [112, 112, 112] were extracted from each image and trained using a batch size of 12 such octant patches with weighted categorical cross entropy as the loss function.
+Overlapping octant patches of size [112, 112, 112] were extracted from each image and trained using a batch size of 12 such octant patches with weighted categorical cross entropy as the loss function.  \textcolor{blue}{The architecture consisted of four encoding/decoding layers with 16 filters at the base layer which doubled every layer.}

 As we point out in our earlier work [@Tustison:2014ab], obtaining proper brain segmentation is perhaps the most critical step to estimating thickness values that have the greatest utility as a potential biomarker.
 In fact, the first and last authors (NT and BA, respectively) spent much time